ylvare/QuiteStockholm/README.md

 # QuiteStockholm
-Developed during one month to have something to show for future employers https://quitestockholm.surge.sh/
+Developed during one month to have something to show for future employers: https://quitestockholm.surge.sh/